hosseinoliabak/fortinet/NSE4/07_01_ipsec_vpn.md

    * Each FortiGate uses shared secret key + nonce (mathematical factor) to calculate key for:
      * Symmetric encryption algorithm such as 3DES, AES
      * Symmetric authentication (HMACs)

+### Type of remote peers
+* Static IP address: The peer has a static IP: predictable
+  * Can be either initiator or responder
+* Dynamic DNS: The peer has a dynamic IP, but its DNS domain is static: predictable
+  * Can be either initiator or responder
+* Dialup: The peer has dynamic IP and no dynamic DNS: unpredictable
+  * Can be a responder only (not FortiGate as an initiator).
+It won't know where to send VPN connection requests
+  * On the Hub:
+    * Phase 1:
+      * NAT T usually should be enabled because our mobile users are usually behind NAT
+      * Remote Gateway must be set to Dialup user
+      * Peer Options with aggressive mode must be used for multiple dialup VPNs
+      * Probably you configure **Mode Config** because it is not practical to assign static IP to mobile users.
+Like DHCP, automatically configures VPN clients' virtual network settings
+    * Phase 2 Selector Configuration:
+      * Local address: Hub's subnet
+      * Remote address: 0.0.0.0/0 for matching multiple spokes subnets
+  * On the Spokes:
+    * Phase 1:
+      * Remote Gateway must be either static IP or Dynamic DNS
+      * Local ID and aggressive moe required for multiple dialup VPNs
+    * Phase 2 Selector Configuration:
+      * Local address: Spoke's subnet - static route to this subnet will be automatically added on the hub
+      * Remote address: Hub's subnet

 ### NAT Traversal (NAT-T)
 ESP can't support NAT as it has no port numbers.
 If NAT-T is set to *Enable*, it detects if NAT devices exist on the path.
 If yes, ESP is encapsulated over UDP 4500.
 This is recommended when initiator/responder is behind NAT.
 If NAT-T is set